What is a Psychologist?

 How much do appointments cost?

-The cost per session (50 minutes) is $180 as per the guidelines put out by the Psychologists’ Association of Alberta.
+The cost per session (50 minutes) is $200 as per current year guidelines put out by the Psychologists’ Association of Alberta.
+Other fees are also inline with PAA rates.

 What forms of payment do you take?

-Payment can be received in the form of cash, credit, debit, or direct billing.
+Payment can be received in the form of credit, debit, or direct billing.

 Do you direct bill?

-Yes, I can direct bill many health insurance companies.
-These include Blue Cross, Green Shield, and the Alberta School Employee Benefit Plan (ASEBP).
+Yes, we can direct bill many insurance providers.
+These include Alberta Blue Cross, Green Shield, Alberta School Employee Benefit Plan (ASEBP) as well as providers accessible through Telus Health.
 If you are not sure if your health insurance company will accept direct billing you can contact them to ensure you are covered for psychological services, and get the name of someone that the invoices can be sent to, if they are willing to accept direct billing.
-Then, following each appointment I will invoice the insurance company for the time.
+Then, following each appointment we will invoice the insurance company for the time.

 Is your office accessible?

-We are located in an old building, which unfortunately means it is not in alignment with the new accessibility building standards.
+We are located in an old historic building, which unfortunately means it is not in alignment with the new accessibility building standards.
 We have 2 steps at the front door, and no ramp.
 Once inside the doors, there is an elevator to bring you to our office on the 3rd floor.
 Our building is accessible for most people who are able to walk with walker/cane/mobility device etc. Due to the inaccessibility for clients who use a wheelchair, I am open to meeting at a location close to my office that is accessible, or to having appointments via telephone, so please give us a call or send us an email and we will do our very best to accommodate your needs.
-Also feel free to reach out to us if you have further questions.

 What is the parking situation like by your office?

-There is metered parking directly in front of my building ($3/hour), several impark lots within 1-2 blocks, and free parking within the residential areas approximately 2 blocks from my office.
+There is metered parking directly in front of the building, several impark lots within 1-2 blocks, and free parking within the residential areas approximately 2 blocks from my office.
 There are bus stops throughout Whyte Ave if you would rather bus and not have to park.

 What if I am in crisis?